A man and a woman sitting on a couch together at home, lovingly petting a small gray dog.

 1. A credit card could help couples manage their finances and earn rewards.

-3. Before choosing a credit card, couples should consider their financial goals, credit histories, and spending habits.
+3. Couples should consider their financial goals, credit histories, and spending habits when choosing a card.

 How to choose a credit card for couples